austin020269/Mission-to-Mars/README.md

 Deliverable 3:
 1. Make sure the page is clean.
-2. Use thew Bootstrap 3 grid system examples to update the index.html file so it is mobile-responsive.
+2. Use the Bootstrap 3 grid system examples to update the index.html file so it is mobile-responsive.
 3. Use DevTools to test the responsiveness of the website.
 4. Add two Bootstrap 3 components from the list provided.